PaulCreusy/mcqmaker/README.md

 To use this software, you need several *Python* libraries specified in the `requirements.txt` file.

-To install them, use the command :
+To install them, use the command:

 ```
 pip install -r requirements.txt